Software apps and online services

 Firstly, you can power the board from the evaluation board's USB port, but besides that, this port is used mainly for debugging and flashing.
 I believe that you can't communicate with the TCP server of the WIZ750SR using the USB port, but you'll receive debug information if you connect to this COM port.
 It caused me some confusion at the beginning as I didn't know what to expect.

-Secondly, if the blue LED is turned on when the WIZ750SR is connecting to your network, then you're board should be working correctly, continue with the Configuration Tool, it should find the board.
+Secondly, if the blue LED is turned on when the WIZ750SR is connecting to your network, then your board should be working correctly, continue with the Configuration Tool, it should find the board.

 My biggest issue happened at this point when I tried to search for the device in the Configuration Tool.
 At the first time it worked wonderfully, but then I didn't have time so I stopped there.
 After two weeks I tried to do it again, but it couldn't find the board anymore under multiple OS-es and computers on multiple networks.